-Figure 15.
+Figure 17.
 Typical Life Cycle of Broadcast Spawning Corals

 Acropora globiceps was listed as threatened on September 10, 2014 (79 FR 53851).
 The abundance of Acropora globiceps has likely declined over the past 50 to 100 years although a precise quantification is not possible based on the limited species specific information.
 The species is highly susceptible to ocean warming, and is susceptible to coral disease, ocean acidification, trophic effects of fishing, nutrients over-enrichment, and predation, all of which have increased in the past 50 to 100 years, and continue to increase throughout much of its range.
 Acropora globiceps' geographic distribution includes the Coral Triangle, but also includes many coral reef ecoregions in the western and central Pacific Ocean, as far east as the Pitcairn Islands.
-Its depth range is at least zero to 8 meters in upper reef slopes, reef flats, and adjacent habitats.
+Its depth range is at least zero to 8 meters in upper reef slopes, reef flats, and adjacent habitats (79 FR 53852), though at FDM, the species is typically observed between 15 and 25 meter depths (Stephen H. Smith, personnel communication to NMFS; March 3, 2017).
 Its absolute abundance is at least tens of millions of colonies across its range.
 While spatial variability of threats such as ocean warming and acidification across the species' range moderates vulnerability because many colonies are either not exposed to threats or do not negatively respond to a threat at any given point in time, the threats are increasing and will continue to increase in the foreseeable future, thus the species is expected to continue to decline.
 However, there is inadequate data to quantify current and future population status and trends on any spatial scale, let alone across the range of the speces (79 FR 53852).